GANitak/community/community.hachyderm.io/content/en/docs/moderation/reporting/_index.md

       opt-in to tasks like these when they appear.

-What to know about the Additional Comments:
+What to know about the Additional Comments :

 The most important limitation you should know is that the Additional Comments field has a character limit of 1000